swiftlang/swift-evolution/proposals/NNNN-specialize.md

 The `where` clause must fully specialize all the generic placeholders of the types in the function signature.
 In the case of a protocol extension, as seen above, that includes specifying `Self`.

-It can also be used on extensions of generic types, on computed properties (note, it must be put on `get` explicitly, not on the shorthand where it is elided), and on free functions:
+As well as protocol extensions, it can also be used on extensions of generic types, on computed properties (note, it must be put on `get` explicitly, not on the shorthand where it is elided), and on free functions:

 ```swift
 extension Array where Element: BinaryInteger {